shakes76/PatternAnalysis-2023/recognition/vision-transformer-4696689/README.md

 ![Basic Transformer Model](extra/ViT.png)

+The standard vision transformer works by inputting embeddings of patches of images, along with a positional encoding, into a transformer model.
+Only the encoder is used, and cross entropy loss is used for the classification.
+Switching the order of normalisation allows for better propagation of gradient and training stability.
+If using this patch based model it is important to use 3D patches for both speed and performance.
+The later design used a CNN to instead reduce the image into channels (similar sized to patches) which are inputted.
+This further improves speed without impacting performance.

 ## Training

-Training is done for 175 epochs which was found experimentally to be long enough.
+Training is done for 100 epochs which was found experimentally to be long enough.
 AdamW optimiser is used with a learning rate of 3e-4, this was decreased from 1e-3 (which did not train well) but also increased from 1e-4.
 The data is split into train, validation and test sets.
 Majority of the data is in train set, and the validation and test sets are of equal size.

+Hyperparameter tuning was done manually.
+Learning rate schedulers eg. cyclic, warm up were found to be ineffective.
+A learning rate of 1e-3 didn't permit training, but 1e-4 was too slow and didn't perform as good as the final 3e-4.
+The 20 slices for each image correspond to the patient-level split.

 ## Result